By Alison S. M. Kobayashi and Christopher Allen

 Say Something Bunny! is also a big fat carrot for anyone interested in dramaturgy and the process of theatre-making.
 Kobayashi and Allen have crafted this performance as a kind of heightened first table-read/dramaturgical presentation, were this script to be turned into an actual play.
 Graphic inserts are labeled “Notes to Prop Dept.,” many of the asides delve into aspects of script analysis, and Kobayashi periodically suggests possible character motivations to whomever is “playing” a certain role.
 Yet this whole audience-as-silent-actor thing is hardly a gimmick; rather, it serves as a subtle yet crucial way for Kobayashi, and us, to ground each character.
 It’s quite clear that having a live person for Kobayashi to react to is what enables her to help make these unseen voices come alive for us.
 Say Something Bunny! is definitely a group effort, and all the more wonderful because of it.

 But if “go see this amazing play about dramaturgy” may not be a huge selling point for everyone, Say Something Bunny! is also, at its core, one of the most enjoyable mysteries I’ve encountered in a very long time.
 Remember, these recordings came with no label or identifying information.
 And wire recordings from the 1950s don’t have metadata.
 So how does Kobayashi figure out who these people are?
 Or where and when these recordings were made?
 Or what was going on in the background?
 More than just providing answers (and as is eventually made clear, the accuracy of information isn’t really the point here), Kobayashi cleverly takes us along her own process of discovery—just hearing about how she figured out the precise dates of these recordings is worth the price of admission.
-To this end, at the beginning of the play we don’t know who is a lead or supporting or minor character, since when she first hear these recordings, Kobayashi didn’t either.
+To this end, at the beginning of the play we don’t know who is a lead or supporting or minor character, since when she first heard these recordings, Kobayashi didn’t either.
 And she encourages us not to flip ahead, thus my refusal to provide any specific information about these people and their lives.
 But fear not—the amount you learn by the end of the evening is astounding.

 While I can’t say enough about Say Something Bunny!, it’s really a show one needs to experience to understand.
 It’s been running since 2017, and with only 25 seats per show, literally every performance sells out.
 So seriously—get your tickets now.